rust3ds/rust3ds-template/README.md

 Once the sysroot is in place, a Homebrew Launcher-compatible `3dsx` version of your program will be generated.

 ## Troubleshooting

-The required version of devkitARM is r46.
-The required version of ctrulib is 1.2.

-devkitARM requires two environment variables to be set:

-* $DEVKITPRO = /path/to/devkitPro/ (usually `/opt/devkitPro/`)
-* $DEVKITARM = $DEVKITPRO/devkitARM`

 If you encounter the following error: